-http://www.xula.edu/Administrative/cat/workshops/html/
+'''

+http://cat.xula.edu/tutorials/html/

+'''

-- Find the section of the page under the heading Tutorial Materials. - Follow the link to All_About_Mustard.doc which is a Microsoft Word Document. - Save this file in the tutorial folder you created earlier.
+- Find the section of the page under the heading Tutorial Materials. - Follow the link to All\About\Mustard.doc which is a Microsoft Word Document. - Save this file in the tutorial folder you created earlier.
 (You'll be prompted by Netscape.) - Follow the link to template.txt which is a plain text file.